wlh18/html-css-1/README.md

-Notice how there is only one tag and it uses a forward slash at the ending of the tag.
+>Notice that there is only one tag, and it uses a forward slash at the ending of the tag.

 ### Basic HTML Structure